Exploring Leptogenesis in the Era of First Order Electroweak Phase Transition

-where $v_w (<c_s, ~{\rm {the ~sound ~speed}})$ denotes the bubble wall velocity.
-The temperature dependence of $P(T)$ is shown in the lower panel of Fig.~\ref{fig:bubble-number-plot} for $\Lambda=586$ GeV.
-The result $P(T_n ={\rm{30 ~GeV}}) \simeq 1$ clearly demonstrates that the Universe continues to exist in the false vacuum down to the nucleation temperature $T_n = 30$ GeV.
-It implies that the sphaleron is also active and hence, stays in equilibrium even at such low temperature $\mathcal{O}$(30 GeV).
+where $v_w (<c_s, ~{\rm {the ~sound ~speed}})$ denotes the bubble wall velocity\footnote{ Determining the bubble wall velocity requires solving the coupled scalar field and plasma transport equations with hydrodynamic matching~\cite{Ai:2023see,Ai:2024btx}, which is beyond the scope of this work.
+We therefore treat $v_w$ as a phenomenological parameter and assume a subsonic value~\cite{Carena:2022qpf}.
+Since the lepton asymmetry is generated before bubble nucleation in our framework, the baryon asymmetry is essentially independent of $v_w$, which mainly impacts the gravitational wave prediction though.}.
+The temperature dependence of $P(T)$ is shown in the lower panel of Fig.~\ref{fig:bubble-number-plot} for $\Lambda =586$ GeV using the potential in Eq.~\ref{high-T-potential}.
+The result $P(T_n) \simeq 1$ clearly demonstrates that the Universe continues to exist in the false vacuum down to the nucleation temperature $T_n$.
+In particular, for our case, the Universe remains in false-vacuum down to the lowest temperature $T_n^{\rm min} \simeq 34$ GeV (Eq.~\ref{eq:Lambda-limit}), keeping the sphalerons active and in equilibrium even at $\mathcal{O}(34~\rm GeV)$.